Upcoming Classes

 - Save and Submit: Save the completed form and email the saved file to [email protected].

-- You will receive a notification confirming your seat or informing you if you have been placed on standby.
+- You will receive an email notification confirming your seat or informing you if you have been placed on standby.

 Drug Recognition Expert School (Fall 2026)